arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing-4.md

 Bob Martin's approach boils down to this iterative process:

-1. He starts from the most extreme simplification of the requirement, recuced to the simplest possible, trivial, problem
+1. He starts from the most extreme minimization of the requirement, recuced to the simplest problem
 2. He resolves the requirement with a minimal implementation, making sure the test is green
 3. He asks himself if the implementation is complete
 4. If is not, he extends the requirement adding the next logical use-case, and he starts over from 2.